 - * Adverse events that occur

-- – Good for Office Use: While 503A compounding pharmacies are restricted to dispensing for home use only, 503B outsourcing facilities may manufacture for office use.
+- – Good for Office Use: 503A compounding pharmacies are designed to dispense for home use, while 503B outsourcing facilities may manufacture for office use.

 - – Quality Control: 503B outsourcing facilities are required to maintain their own quality department as its own autonomous entity to conduct investigations.

 How Can I Find Public Info About 503B Outsourcing Facilities?